abhiwand/atk/api-doc/src/main/resources/python/graph-titan/ml/label_propagation.rst

 output_vertex_property_list : list of str
     The list of vertex properties to store output vertex values.

-vector_value : boolean
+vector_value : bool
     True means a vector as vertex value is supported, False means a vector as vertex value is not supported.

 max_supersteps : int (optional)
-    The maximum number of super steps that the algorithm will execute.
+    The maximum number of supersteps that the algorithm will execute.
     The valid value range is all positive int.
     The default value is 10.